 Rather than using page load time, one of the major performance metrics for web browsing, we use a new metric, viewport load time, which is the elapsed duration when the viewport is fully loaded.
-We record the screen of the test smartphone and replay the video to track the loading process as well as the timer.
+We record the screen of the test smartphone and replay the video to track the loading process

+Fig. 15: Screenshots of two browsing sessions with the same timestamp as well as the timer.
 As shown in Fig. 13, MF-HTTP significantly improves the loading performance for the websites with dynamic viewports as it prioritizes the downloads of the objects in the viewport.
-In average, MF-HTTP reduces the viewport load time by 44.3 percent.
+In average, MF-HTTP reduces the viewport load time by 44.3%.
 The high loading time of some webpages mainly caused by the large number of images and the relatively large image size.
 Another reason may be that our test browser is developed merely based on the WebView API.
-The advantage of our implementation is lightweight and having increased control over advanced configuration options, while the disadvantage is that the test browser is less-optimized and lacks some features of fully-developed browsers.
+The advantage is that our implementation is lightweight and has increased control over advanced configuration options, while the disadvantage is that the test browser is less-optimized and lacks some features of fully-developed browsers.
 The test browser thus has poorer performance than the commercial products such as Chrome, Safari and Firefox.
 As the experiments for MF-HTTP and baseline were done on the same test browser, the VLT comparison can demonstrate the superiority of MF-HTTP.
-Fig. 14 further shows two screenshots taken at the same time for two YouTube browsing sessions using different approaches.
+Fig. 15 further shows two screenshots taken at the same time for two YouTube browsing sessions using different approaches.
 In this example, MF-HTTP finishes loading the viewport, while the baseline approach still struggles in downloading objects disregarding whether they are in the viewport.